anderslauri/eleutheria-gcp-iap/README.md

 For more detailed information about ID-Token and Self Signed JWT, please reference [Google Cloud Token Types][Google Cloud Token Types].
 Authentication (inc. verification of integrity and validity of JWT) is done accordingly to the following steps.

-1. Signtature verification through `JWKS`.
+1. Signature verification through `JWKS`.
 Endpoint for `JWKS` is identified automatically given type of JWT.
 2. `iat` and `exp` claim verification.
 Please note.
 Allowed clock skew is 30 seconds, meaning, `iat - <30 seconds>` and `exp + <30 seconds>`.
 3. `aud` verification based on forwarded header of original requested url.
 4. Membership query (in Google Workspace) given value of `gws.membership` annotation for matching ingress.